Nachiten/CodesGenerator-Python/README.md

-# QR-CodeGenerator-Python
+# CodesGenerator-Python

-This is a simple Python script for generating QR codes that point to URLs
+Simple scripts for generating QR codes and Barcodes.

 Just install the necessary deps:
 ```
-pip install qrcode[pil] validators
+pip install qrcode[pil] python-barcode pillow
 ```

-Then run the code and insert the URL.
-The output image will be generated in `output/qrcode.png`
+Then just run the code you need and insert the input.
+The output image will be generated in `output/qrcode/qrcode_<timestamp>.png` and `output/barcode/barcode_<timestamp>.png`